 This is what you’re looking for.

-If you click where that arrow’s pointing, you’ll go to a page showing all of the people who have that company listed as their employer.
-After that, you just want to find the best person/people to connect with about your services, and you’re off to the races.
+If you click on People, you’ll go to a page showing all of the people who have that company listed as their employer.
+After that, you want to find the best person/people to connect with about your services, and you’re off to the races.